The Taggerung: Plot summary

 As Tagg begins to grow older, he finds himself at odds with his fellow tribe members.
 He refuses to become violent and soon finds himself as the only member of the tribe who has never killed for fun, or at all.
-When Sawney orders him to skin a runaway fox named Felch, Tagg refuses, enraging Sawney.
+When Sawney orders him to skin a runaway red fox named Felch, Tagg refuses, enraging Sawney.
 Finding the roles reversed, Tagg flees and finds himself pursued by the ferret leader of the Juskarath.

 Unfortunately for Rath, his chase is short-lived, as he is soon murdered by the ambitious stoat Antigra with a slingstone.
 Antigra hates Sawney Rath because she wishes her son, Gruven to be named as the Taggerung, and because of that, Sawney Rath had murdered her husband.
 Sawney's death enables her bumbling son Gruven Zann to take control of the newly renamed Juskazann tribe.
 The vixen seer Grissoul tells Gruven he must hunt down the former Taggerung and bring back his head.
 Only then will some other ambitious Juska warriors accept him as their leader.
 To aid him in his quest, Gruven recruits a small band of vermin including Vallug Bowbeast, the deadly assassin, and Eefera, a high-ranking weasel, to continue the hunt for the Taggerung.
 Unfortunately for Gruven, his band of vermin would rather kill him than follow his orders, if only the opportunity presented itself.
 They are too accustomed to following Sawney's orders to listen to the newly appointed chief.

 Tagg runs away to find a pear tree, which he eats from and is reprimanded by two voles.
-They decide he won't hurt them and invite him back to their home to eat stew and meet their nice friends.
-He enjoys this very much and would love to stay, but sadly, he knows that the Juskarath are chasing him.
+They decide he will not hurt them and invite him back to their home to eat stew and meet their nice friends.
+He enjoys this very much and would love to stay, but he knows that the Juskarath are chasing him.
 He bids them a bittersweet goodbye and sets off in a boat they give him.

-In his travels, Tagg befriends a similarly mysterious (and, unlike Tagg, prone to telling lies) harvest mouse named Nimbalo the Slayer, by saving him from a deadly snake from the mountains.
-Finding themselves in the company of a pygmy shrew colony, they rest until they are attacked by Gruven and his slowly-diminishing band of vermin.
+In his travels, Tagg befriends a similarly mysterious (and, unlike Tagg, prone to telling lies) Eurasian harvest mouse named Nimbalo the Slayer, by saving him from a deadly snake from the mountains.
+Finding themselves in the company of a Eurasian pygmy shrew colony, they rest until they are attacked by Gruven and his slowly-diminishing band of vermin.
 Gruven and his band start a landslide, killing and burying many pygmy shrews.
 As Tagg chases the attackers of his newfound companions, the vermin scatter, leaving only one unfortunate member behind.
 Under the harsh gaze of Tagg, and the threat of being thrown to the pygmy shrews who lost loved ones in the landslide, the long-time member of Rath's old tribe reveals all, including the name of Tagg's true home: Redwall Abbey.